joegen/opalvoip-ptlib/ReadMe.txt

 --------------

-1. If you have not put ptlib it into your home directory (~/ptlib) then you will have to defined the environment variable PWLIBDIR to point to the correct directory.
+1. If you have not put ptlib it into your home directory (~/ptlib) then you will have to defined the environment variable PTLIBDIR to point to the correct directory.

-        Also make sure you have added the $PWLIBDIR/lib directory to your LD_LIBRARY_PATH environment variable if you intend to use shared libraries (the default).
+        Also make sure you have added the $PTLIBDIR/lib directory to your LD_LIBRARY_PATH environment variable if you intend to use shared libraries (the default).